ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the following singular summary:— &amp;nbsp;
-&quot;There are 3064 languages spoken
 throughout the world—587 in Europe, 937
 in Asia, 276 in Africa, and 1264 in
 America.
 The number of males is nearl